By Ku · Updated June 2026 · 10 min read

 While regular composting uses aerobic bacteria (which need oxygen) to decompose organic matter, bokashi uses anaerobic fermentation — the same biological process used to make kimchi, sauerkraut, and yogurt.
 The beneficial microbes involved include Lactobacillus (the same bacteria in yogurt), Saccharomyces (a yeast), and Rhodopseudomonas (a soil bacteria).

 These microbes are delivered through bokashi bran — wheat or rice bran that has been inoculated with the microbial culture and dried.
 Each time you add food to your bucket, you sprinkle a handful of bran on top.
-The bran inoculant activates, ferments the food in an oxygen-free environment, and within two weeks produces a pickled pre-compost that's rich in beneficial bacteria and ready for the next stage.
+The bran activates, ferments the food in an oxygen-free environment, and within two weeks produces a pickled pre-compost that's rich in beneficial bacteria and ready for the next stage.

 What You Need to Get Started